huizhou68/scrapol/README.md

 ## Contact

-If you encounter any bugs or have any questions, please email me at hzhou13 (at) uh.edu.
-Thank you!
+If you encounter any bugs or have any questions about this package, please email me at hzhou13(at)uh.edu.
+Thanks!